52617365/Lookup-Tools/README.md

 <summary>How do you avoid duplicate data?</summary>

-- Each handled file has an encrypted SHA256 hash representation, stored in a file or database.
+- Each handled file has an encrypted SHA256 hash representation, stored in a database.
-- When a file is read, it is encrypted into a SHA256 hash, and compared to the hashes stored in the file or database to see if it has already been handled.
+- When a file is read, it is encrypted into a SHA256 hash, and compared to the hashes stored in the database to see if it has already been handled.